ObaidKazi/mirtech-assessment/README.md

 - Mobile-optimized responsive design

 The current implementation demonstrates solid architectural foundations that would support these enhancements while maintaining the high-performance characteristics required for large-scale data applications.

-## 📝 License

-MIT License - see LICENSE file for details.